The Intake

 Appropriate usage of R03.0 for billing

-The code R03.0 should be used for billing when:
+Use the code R03.0 for billing when:

 • A provider documents in their assessment that a patient presents with elevated blood pressure readings that do not meet the criteria for a hypertension diagnosis.